GS2Mesh: Surface Reconstruction from Gaussian Splatting via Novel Stereo Views

 \section{Experiments and Results}

 We present experiments which demonstrate that our method is able to accurately reconstruct surfaces in a more geometrically consistent way than other 3DGS-based or MVS approaches, as well as achieve comparable performance to neural reconstruction methods while taking significantly less time to run.
-For quantitative results, we tested our method on Tanks and Temples \cite{tnt}.
+For quantitative results, we tested our method on the Tanks and Temples \cite{tnt} and DTU \cite{DTU}datasets, and compared our results to various neural and 3DGS-based reconstruction methods.
+We also compared between different versions of our model to justify our design choices.
 Additionally, we show qualitative reconstruction results from Mip-NeRF360 \cite{Mip-NeRF}, demonstrating that our method achieves comparable visual quality to neural reconstruction methods, and on in-the-wild videos taken from smartphones, we show our superiority in terms of geometric consistency and smoothness when compared to SuGaR \cite{SuGaR}.
-Finally, we conduct an ablation study on in-the-wild scenes and on the MobileBrick dataset \cite{li2023mobilebrick} which validates the contribution of novel-view image generation and stereo, by comparing between an MVS model with rendered images as input and an MVS model with the original images at the same poses as input, and by comparing our method to both of these MVS versions.
-We note that in the MobileBrick dataset \cite{li2023mobilebrick} the camera poses are manually refined, and are shown to be more accurate than COLMAP \cite{schoenberger2016mvs,schoenberger2016sfm} poses for reconstruction.
+Finally, we perform an ablation study on the MobileBrick \cite{li2023mobilebrick} dataset, which validates the contribution of novel-view image generation and stereo, by replacing two different points in our pipeline with a deep MVS model.
+We note that in the MobileBrick dataset the camera poses are manually refined, and are shown to be more accurate than COLMAP \cite{schoenberger2016mvs,schoenberger2016sfm} poses for reconstruction \cite{li2023mobilebrick}.
 The comparison we present thus favors MVS models in that respect.